kaygar86/KG_BJB_Project/README.md

 - Make sure docker is is running
 - Navigate to root directory
 - Run `docker compose up -d`
 - If you need to tear down your DB
+- - NOTE: this will delete all contents of the db
 - - run `docker compose down`